Speed (character): Critical reception

-Nishid Motwani of CBR.com referred to Speed as a "fan favorite character audiences can't help but love," writing, "Speed has spent a lot of time isolated.
+Nishid Motwani of Comic Book Resources (CBR) referred to Speed as a "fan favorite character audiences can't help but love," writing, "Speed has spent a lot of time isolated.
 He was kept in a facility where high-powered individuals are held captive and experimented upon.
 Despite the things he has gone through, Tommy's personality is still vibrant and he instantly makes fans fall in love with him."
 Alex Schlesinger of Screen Rant wrote, "Speed sits at a unique intersection where Young Avengers fans feel they know Tommy and have witnessed his growth, and yet have incredibly few stories where he's a central character.
 Now would be the perfect time to tap Speed to act as the team lead and mentor for the next generation of youthful superheroes.
 Speed has the charisma, power, legacy, and connections to be an ideal leader, and it would be incredibly helpful for a new team to have a slightly older, more experienced leader who could guide them in their heroics.
 The hero Speed, son of the Scarlet Witch, has not been utilized enough in Marvel Comics, but hopefully the future will give Tommy the spotlight as the leader of the Young Avengers."